SnowConvert: Function References for Teradata¶

 Returns¶

-Returns the year of a given date with a comma as varchar.
+Returns the year portion of a date value as a varchar (text) with a comma separator.

 Usage example¶